Mashon/Resources/html.md

 Our footer is going to contain the same navigation links as our header and some social media links.

-First, put the same information in the <nav></nav> links in the header into the footer section.
+First, put the same information in the `<nav></nav>` links in the header into the footer section.

 Now we'll add social media icons from [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 There are over 600 free icons which act just like fonts so you can change their color or size using the same css you would use to change text.

-In the getting started section of the site follow the steps in the *EASIEST: BootstrapCDN by MaxCDN* section. ???
-Make sure to place the link *above* your other stylesheets ???? <<check this>>
+In the getting started section of the site follow the steps in the *EASIEST: BootstrapCDN by MaxCDN* section.
+Place the link in the head of your

 Now lets add the twitter icon and link it to Twitter.
 Add the code below right under your "Contact" link.